Complaints

 The Legal Ombudsman may be able to help you if we are unable to resolve your complaint ourselves.
 They will look at complaints independently and it will not affect how we handle your case.
 Most ‘consumer’ clients (as opposed to large businesses) will be able to make use of the Ombudsman scheme.

-However, please note that from 1 April 2023 these time limits are changing.
-From the 1 April the Legal Ombudsman expects complaints to be made to them within a year of the date of the act or omission about which you are concerned or within a year of you realising there was a concern.
-The requirement to refer your concerns to the Legal Ombudsman within six months of our final response to you remains the same.
+The Legal Ombudsman expects complaints to be made to them within one year of the date of the act or omission about which you are concerned or within one year of you realising there was a concern.
+You must also refer your concerns to the Legal Ombudsman within six months of our final response to you.

 If you would like more information about the Legal Ombudsman, please contact them: